chaidosa/sfundraiser/README.md

 This project was implemented for India's first HACK FOR SPORT hackathon Jointly cunducted by SPORJO and Hackerearth.

-Our Team was among Top 13 out 4500.
+Our Team was among Top 13 out 4100.

 Team Members:
-Pritesh Verma, Yash Katta
+Yash Katta, Pritesh Verma

 Link for Hackthon page, Theme etc.